Explanation and definitions: Anticipatory bail order & anticipatory bailTop of Page

 3) Form no. 45: Bond and Bail Bond for Attendance before Officer-in-Charge of Police Station or Court .

-A fourth form may be used to arrest a surety if the person who he has stood surety for jumps bail, and the amount of the bail bond cannot be recovered by sale of his movable property.
+A fourth form may be used to take coercive measures against a surety including and upto his / her arrest.
+This is usually done in the event of the person who he has stood surety for jumping bail, and if the amount of the bail bond cannot be recovered by sale of his movable property.
 This form is Form no. 51: Warrant of Commitment of the Surety of an Accused Person admitted to Bail .

 Many people think that bail is a kind of setting free of the accused.
+This is not true at all.
 As a matter of fact it is quite the opposite.
-Bail is a guarantee that the accused will not run away.
+Setting free and releasing on bail are two different concepts.
+Bail is a sophisticated and excellent guarantee that the accused will not run away.
 This is so because the sureties are people who are close to the accused and they will not let him run away, or they risk being punished financially or in terms of losing their freedom.

 You may also wish to read an article about the importance of anticipatory bail in dowry cases.